cryptic-game/gamedesign/.github/ISSUE_TEMPLATE/FEATURE_ENHANCEMENT.md

 ---
 name: Feature Enhancement
-about: Suggest an enhancement for an existing gamebit.
+about: Suggest an enhancement for an existing game element.
 labels: enhancement

 ---

-**Which gamebit do you want to expand?**
+**Which game element do you want to expand?**
-> Please provide the name of the gamebit.
+> Please provide the name of the game element.

 **Describe the solution you'd like**
 > Please provide a clear and concise description of what you want to happen.